 The MBA is a full-time programme and the EMBA or Executive MBA programs are often seen as a part-time alternative to the MBA.
 However, that may be a little too simplistic.
 As an alternative, it’s equally grounded in the latest lessons to equip graduates with the skills, knowledge, and networks to develop in their career.
 The fact that the programme is delivered over the weekends or online, makes it a serious choice for some, to align with family and career commitments.
 Additionally, the EMBA also sets itself apart by offering an immediate network of like-minded peers and the opportunity to advance yourself in your career.

 EMBA candidates are expected to bring a broader and deeper experience than students joining the full-time MBA.
 Possibly already senior in your career, or at least with 5 -10 years’ work experience you’ll find your class to be a little older than the average MBA (average age of an EMBA is usually around 34 years).
 The EMBA is also structured so that you’ll be ready to take a leading role in your company immediately after finishing or part-way through.
 Put another way you’ll be somebody who’s looking to accelerate in your existing career, with the benefit of applying in your organisation, the lessons learned in the classroom.
 It’ll feel more intensive, but the learning is more tangible and the results quickly visible.

-Keep your boss, colleagues and family informed about your work load; the course treks you’re expected to participate in or the projects deadlines you need to complete.
+Keep your boss, colleagues and family informed about your workload; the course treks you’re expected to participate in or the deadlines of the project you need to complete.
 Get them on board as you’ll need their support for the highs, and the lows; for the absences from work, and the missed family occasions.
 And, since you need to apply what you learn from the EMBA classroom during this learning journey, these will be the people you ask for the feedback you need.